Antibiotics aren't always the answer.

 - Some resistant bacteria can be harder to treat and can spread to other people.

-Each year in the United States, at least 2 million people get infected with antibiotic-resistant bacteria.
-At least 23,000 people die as a result.
+Each year in the United States, at least 2.8 million people get infected with antibiotic-resistant bacteria.
+More than 35,000 people die as a result.

 What do antibiotics treat?